Thursday 10 May 2018

-Official launch of the Transitional States video art exhibition at the Peltz Gallery and a private viewing.
-Invitation only event.
+Official launch of the Transitional States video art exhibition at the Peltz Gallery.

 Pharmacosexuality: Sex and Hormones